 Things to Do

-- Gold panning: My children’s favorite activity hands down is panning for gold.
-A fun and unique hands on educational experience.
+- Gold Panning: My children’s favorite activity hands down is panning for gold.
+A fun and unique hands-on educational experience.
 Your whole family can sift through sand looking for those glittering signs of wonder.
-Open daily from 9am – 5pm.
-Prices are $3.50 for ages 11 and older; 5 to 10 years old are $2.
+Open daily.

 - The Calico Odessa Railroad: Running since its completion in 1958 is the well-loved Calico Odessa Train.
-All aboard this 8 minute tour, you rumble around the Calico hills learning all about mining equipment and historical sites in the ghost town.
-Prices are $5 for ages 11 and up; $2.50 for ages 5 to 10 years old.
+All aboard this 8-minute tour, you rumble around the Calico hills learning all about mining equipment and historical sites in the ghost town.
 Best part?
 The train is pet friendly and free for your furry family members.

 - Shopping: While there, make sure you support the local small businesses and pick up a souvenir or two or three.
 Shops include Calico Woodworks, Lane’s General Store, Calico Photo Shop, Odessa’s Calico Crafts, Print Shop, R & D Fossils & Minerals, Basket & Candle Shop, Pottery Shop, Calico Leather Works and Dorsey’s Dog House.